Does an Affair Matter in Divorce?

 Parties should not overestimate the effect that an affair can have on the case outcome.
 It is true that many judges are leery of looking at infidelity in terms of spousal maintenance, property division and child custody.
 Courts oftentimes do not look at it except in rare cases.
 At the same time, a party cannot assume it is completely irrelevant.
 There are cases where judges can find it relevant.
 Take cases where the affair had a financial impact on the marital estate.
 Additionally, in cases where the new significant other has criminal or drug related issues, it can be relevant.

 Divorce Attorneys in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and Beyond

-If you are looking to hire a divorce attorney in the Midwest where an affair has taken place, Stange Law Firm, PC can help.
+If you are looking to hire a divorce attorney in one of our multi-state offices where an affair has taken place, Stange Law Firm, PC can help.
 You can contact our law firm to schedule a consultation by calling 855-805-0595 or by contacting our law firm online.